 - Restart steam and move to Downloads.
 Here you will notice that Steam will be asking for an update for the game.
 Update the necessary files and you’ll be good to go.

-If you have enabled or any of the applications you have installed has write-protection, then Steam will give you the disk write error.
+If you have enabled or any of the applications you have installed has write-protection, then Steam will give you the “an occur occurred” error.
 Write protection is very common in a lot of different games/applications for enhanced security.
-In that case, removing write protection of the Steam folder/drive may solve the problem.
+In that case, removing write protection of the Steam folder/drive may solve the steam disk write error.

 - Remove the write protection.